Welcome to Why Affiliate Marketing

 1. Pay Per click also referred to as cost per click.
 You get paid every time your link or banner is clicked on from the affiliates site.
 Mainly based on unique clicks but sometimes raw clicks are used to calculate your commission.

 2. Pay per Sale also referred to as pay per action or pay per performance.
 You get paid for the results in the form of commission, or a set fee, for a sale or sign up.
-If you get paid for results, the commission can be much higher than achieveing a lower amount per click.
+If you get paid for results, the commission can be much higher than achieving a lower amount per click.

 3. Pay per Lead also referred to as pay per action or pay per performance.
 Similar to pay per sale, except it is a step back in the sales process.
 If a merchant has a product or service that cannot be sold online (such as a company offering bespoke building work, or a mortgage advice service) and needs to have some form of face to face, or telephone contact before a sale, the you are paid for generating the lead.